DylanBlakemore/zappi-setup-instructions/README.md

 ```
 Some descriptions:

-- `rfi-rzmq` and `czmq` are both part of the ZeroMQ package, which is an asynchronous messaging library.
+- `ffi-rzmq` and `czmq` are both part of the ZeroMQ package, which is an asynchronous messaging library.
 The Zappi repos require `zeromq32`, which does not seem to be available.
 However, installing these two packages should suffice.
 - `wget` retrieves content from web services.
 - `yarn` is a JavaScript package manager, similar to Bundler.
 - The R library (`r`) is required by some gems.